elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 ```

 :::note
 If box-sizing: border-box is set for the element this would be directly equal to its width or height.
-The returned value can be thought of as the union of the rectangles returned by getClientRects() for the element, i.e., the CSS border-boxes associated with the element.
+The returned result is the union of the rectangles returned by getClientRects() for the element, i.e. the CSS border-boxes connected with the element.
 :::

   </div>